Skip to main content

 A novel mobile phone app being developed here turned a mobile phone into a mobile spirometer – and may soon revolutionize care for patients with chronic lung disease.

-Participants in clinical studies can play a more active role in their own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.
+Participants in clinical studies can play a more active role in their own healthcare, gain access to new research treatments before they are widely available and help others by contributing to medical research.
 Learn more about clinical trials and research programs in the CCTR.

 Partnerships are a key part of the CCTR mission.
 Our researchers collaborate with their colleagues at Seattle Children’s, across the nation and around the world in pursuit of innovative health solutions.